-While comparing this project management solution with Basecamp, Hive management features include kanban board, analytics reporting, resource management, Gantt Charts, single dashboard view combining all projects, request forms and time tracking.
+While comparing this project management solution with Basecamp, Hive management features include kanban board, analytics reporting and insights, resource management, Gantt Charts, single dashboard view combining all projects, request forms and time tracking.

 Hive Price Plans:

 Hive price plans are pretty straight-forward, they mention one plan available at $12/user/month billed annually, or $16 billed monthly.
-If you have more than 20 users you need to talk to their sales team.
+If you have more than 20 users you need to talk to their team for their quotes.

 Hive also offers its users with Workspace add ons such as proofing and approvals priced at $3/user/month + base price, resourcing at $4/user/month and so on.

 |What is good?||Manage everything from one central board.||Cloud collaborative tool|